 Hebrews 12 says that God deals with those He loves as with sons.
 He disciplines those He loves.
-If my boys steal something, I forgive them and I’m not going to kick them out of the house, but they are not only going to repay what they stole, there are going to be additional consequences so they don’t even think about trying that again.
-Because I love them and I know it is best for them to learn to be honest and kind and unselfish, I’m going to see to it that they wish they had not done what they did.
+If my boys steal something, oh I forgive them, I won’t kick them out of the house.
+But they are not only going to repay what they stole, there are going to be additional consequences so they don’t ever think about trying that again… because I love them and I know it is best for them to learn to be honest and kind and unselfish.
+So I’m going to see to it that they wish they had not done what they did.
 God deals with us, as with sons.

-And I’m so thankful for that.
-I look back at my life and the times that I’ve sinned and I’m glad God made me wish I hadn’t.
+I’m so thankful for that.
+I look back at my life at the times that I’ve sinned and I’m glad God made me wish I hadn’t.
 That way I wouldn’t get entangled in sin and lose my freedom, my joy, and my peace.
-Several years ago, I’ll confess, one night I got drunk, and I am so thankful, not just for the miserable hangover in the morning, but for certain people and certain loved ones of mine finding out.
-And per the humiliation, the shame, and the embarrassment of all that, God helped me to never try anything like that ever again.
-He kept me from becoming entangled in that, from losing that joy, freedom, and peace, and from plummeting off that cliff.
+Several years ago, I’ll confess, one night I got drunk, and I am so thankful, not just for the miserable hangover in the morning, but for certain people and certain loved ones of mine finding out… for the humiliation, the shame, and the embarrassment of all that.
+God helped me to never want to try that again.
+He kept me from becoming entangled in that, from losing my joy, freedom, and peace, and from plummeting off that cliff.